 Using the NHS Complaints Procedure

 The NHS Complaints Procedure is designed to provide explanations of what happened and, where appropriate, apologies and information about action taken to ensure similar incidents do not happen again.
-The NHS Constitution sets out rights which patients, the public and staff are entitled, and the responsibilities owed to one another to make the NHS operate fairly and effectively.
+The NHS Constitution for England sets out rights which patients, the public and staff are entitled, and the responsibilities owed to one another to make the NHS operate fairly and effectively.

 Complaints or feedback relating to healthcare associated infections

 Before deciding if you wish to formally complain, think about the resolution you require

 - information about your care or that of a loved one

 - appropriate treatment in the future, for you and for others